Art in Abundance

 Follow us @mrropenstudios

-We celebrated the release of the 2026 Event Guides on Friday at Linton & Kay’s Cottesloe gallery, with a gathering of Perth media, sponsors and stakeholders to hear what’s in stall for our spring event.
+We celebrated the release of the 2026 Event Guides on Friday at Linton & Kay’s Cottesloe gallery, with a gathering of Perth media, sponsors and stakeholders to hear what’s in store for our spring event.

 🎨Thank you Linton & Kay for hosting and hanging a superb selection of south west art by Christian Fletcher, Kate Debbo, Leon Pericles AM, Fi Wilkie, Sarana Haeata, Ian Mutch and Georgia Zoric